yzhao062/SUOD/README.rst

     Yue Zhao, Xueying Ding, Jianing Yang, Haoping Bai, "Toward Scalable Unsupervised Outlier Detection".
 Workshops at the Thirty-Fourth AAAI Conference on Artificial Intelligence, 2020.

+A preliminary version of paper can be accessed `here <https://www.andrew.cmu.edu/user/yuezhao2/papers/20-preprint-suod.pdf>`_.
+The revised and extended version will be submitted to `KDD 2020 (ADS track) <https://www.kdd.org/kdd2020/>`_

 ------------